rhysinward/SIR_Tutorial/README.md

 The folder contains:

-- `SIR_Model_Tutorial.Rmd`: An RMarkdown file with the full problem sheet, including code, explanations, and exercises.
+- `SIR_and_R0.Rmd`: An RMarkdown file with the full problem sheet, including code, explanations, and exercises.
-- `SIR_Model_Tutorial.html`: A pre-rendered HTML version of the problem sheet for quick access and review.
+- `SIR_and_R0.html`: A pre-rendered HTML version of the problem sheet for quick access and review.

 ## Getting Started